TabelO-1/DND/Veldraxian Campaign/Sessions/Prep/S11_SessionPlan.md

 **Silence in the Elderward**: Hunters north of Stonebridge report that larger wildlife has abandoned an entire stretch of the forest.
 Birds and animals alike have vanished.
 No carcasses, tracks of a predator, or obvious cause have been found.
 The forest is simply empty.

 **Hollowmere's Bear Problem**: Bears previously reported attacking livestock have moved dangerously close to the village, and several villagers have now been mauled.
-The animals normally remain within the Elderward, but something appears to be driving them outward.
+The animals normally remain within the Elderward, but something appears to be driving them out.

 **The Crossroads**: Farmers surrounding the village report that their livestock refuse to leave their enclosures.
-Even when the gates are opened, the animals panic and retreat indoors.
+Even when the gates are opened, the animals retreated indoors in a panic.

 "Individually, I'd call them peculiar.
 Together, they sound familiar."